anthonyalberto/mysql_online_migrations/README.md

 MySQL is not compatible with `LOCK=NONE` for a few edge cases
 Therefore, we'll add an option to be able to prevent adding `LOCK=NONE`. `lock: true` should do the job.

+Add a way to have a global config to turn off the feature altogether per-environment.
+Eg, you may not have MySQL 5.6 on your CI service and therefore disable it for the test environment.